kacperkwinta/kacperkwinta/README.md

 ### Hi there, I'm Kacper 👋

-## I'm a student in IT technical college
+## I'm a student in IT technical school

-- 📚 I’m currently mastering my HTML and CSS skills
+- 📚 I’m currently mastering my HTML and CSS & Sass skills
 - 📽 Fun fact: I have yt channel and one of my videos have 10 milion views!
-- 📖 I love reading books, currently reading "How to Win Friends & Influence People"
+- 📖 I love reading books, currently reading "At the Mountains of Madness"
 - 💻 Lately I am doing various challenges from the Frontend Mentor, u can see them in my repos

 <br>